allo-protocol/allo-sdk-workshop-1/README.md

 Fork and clone this repository.

-Create a new branch, training, for your work.
+Create a new branch from start, training, for your work.

 Checkout to the training branch.